rapidrecast/www.rapidrecast.io/content/blog/2024.11.25-rust-release-worflow-github/index.md

 # Using the workflow

-The 2 workflows assume you are using Cargo and semantic versioining, and building a binary.
+The two workflows assume you are using Cargo and semantic versioning and building a binary.

-They can be modified if you are building a dynamic library as well, by pushing to crates and including different artifacts.
+If you are making multiple binaries, open-source, or dynamic libraries, you can modify the same workflows to your needs.

-Now that you have this workflow, you can add it to any Rust project you have for effortless releases at the click of a button.
+Now that you have this workflow, you can add it to any Rust project for effortless releases at the click of a button.